The Resident marks another chapter in Malcolm-Jamal Warner's long career

 Malcolm-Jamal Warner is best known for playing Theo Huxtable on The Cosby Show.
-His performance led to an Emmy Award nomination when he was just 16 years-old.
-Warner is also an accomplished poet, musician and Grammy Award-winner.
+His performance led to an Emmy Award nomination when he was just 16 years old.
+Warner is also an accomplished poet and musician and a Grammy Award winner.
 Recently he acquired the film and television rights to the novel Freedom's Shore: Tunis Campbell and the Georgia Freedmen by Russell Duncan.
-He will produce and star in the project about Tunis Campbell, an abolitionist who became a Georgia state senator during Reconstruction after the Civil War.
+He will produce and star in the project about Campbell, an abolitionist who became a Georgia state senator during Reconstruction after the Civil War.

-Warner is also one of the stars on the Fox show The Resident which just concluded its fourth season.
-He plays Dr. AJ "The Raptor" Austin a brash and arrogant doctor.
+Warner is also one of the stars of the Fox show The Resident, which just concluded its fourth season.
+He plays Dr. A.J.
+"The Raptor" Austin, a brash and arrogant doctor.
 The role is quite the contrast to Warner's chill, thoughtful and passionate personality.

 On CNET's I'm So Obsessed podcast, Warner explains the joy of playing a cocky doctor who has the knowledge and skill to back up his arrogance.
 But it's also a bit of a challenge.